quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

         In corner scenarios delay field could become negative.
         This firmware fixes this issue by validating delay field before updating it.

+June 22 2012: Dinesh Mirche, Sanyog Kale: Audio FW ver 03.00.36

+        Bug 42404 - Camera ANR issue (CPU DAI prepare error - Audio FW) In corner conditions, memory access was out of bound in equalizer library causing memory corruption in LPE memory.
+        Fix equalizer code to make sure the memory access are in bound.

+        In corner cases, there is a possibility firmware may stuck in WAITI mode due to incorrect interrupt mask/unmask.
+        Fix is to handle interrupt mask/unmask properly to avoid LPE stuck in WAITI mode.